evotopid/quest_on/README.md

 ## TODO
 - Organize the left Javascript in index.html
 - Minimize all Javascript files into one for performance
-- Show a spinning wheel while loading things at the beginning
 - Preload images on all platforms (currently only works in Webkit)
 - Add multiple export methods
 - Improve Docs